nilbus/pinewood-derby/README.md

 Contributing
 ------------

-This pinewood-derby application is Copyright 2013 Edward Anderson, and is distributed under the GNU Affero General Public License (see LICENSE).
+This pinewood-derby application is Copyright 2014 Edward Anderson, and is distributed under the GNU Affero General Public License (see LICENSE).
+This license requires that you provide the source code to users of this application.

 Please let me know (via [issues](https://github.com/nilbus/pinewood-derby/issues)) if you're interested in using this PinewoodDerby software or need help with it.